The Mysterious Cities of Gold: Secret Paths: Story

 Six months after discovering the first golden city in Central America, and back to Barcelona, Esteban, Zia and Tao are looking for the missing six cities.
 Aboard their Great Condor and accompanied by Pichu, Mendoza, Pedro and Sancho, they embark to Asia, specifically to China and Tibet.
 They are followed by Zares, a mysterious stranger in the pay of the King of Spain, who is determined to prevent the children from accomplishing their quest.

 Financing

 In September 2013, Ynnis Interactive completed a crowdfunding campaign on Kickstarter, earning $46,680 (on a $30,000 goal) in one month, in order to fund an English dubbing, and subtitling of the game in most European languages and Arabic.
 On November 7, The Mysterious Cities of Gold: Secret Paths received public subsidies in the amount of €120,000 (or $157,000) from CNC, as a "Help to the creation of intellectual property".

 Reception

 Critics' responses were mixed.
-Metacritic ascribes an average of 60/100 on a total of seven reviews, indicating mixed or average reviews.
+Metacritic shows an average of 60/100 across a total of seven reviews, indicating mixed or average reviews.
 The major French site Jeuxvideo.com talks about "relatively interesting puzzles" but concludes "the whole thing lacks fun".